 Othello calls Desdemona haggard when he accuses her of being an unfaithful wife, and he surely did not mean that she looked gaunt and starving.
 The word comes from the French, and is the adjective that was used to describe a wild falcon that has been captured young for training rather than one reared in captivity from birth.

-lurid is an adjective.
-It is an interesting word because it has meanings that are diametrically opposite.
-One meaning is the one I always associate with the word, namely to describe something shocking and sensational, as in ‘the lurid details of the murder’.
+Lurid is an interesting word because it has meanings that are diametrically opposite.
+One meaning is the one we normally associate with the word, namely to describe something shocking and sensational, as in ‘the lurid details of the murder’.
 But there is a second meaning, which is to describe something pale in color, even death-like in its paleness.
 This meaning harks back to the Latin origins of the word, luridus (pale) luror (paleness).

-frugal – meaning the sparing use of the things one has – derives from the Latin word frugi, meaning the proper profit or value from something.
+Frugal – meaning the sparing use of the things one has – derives from the Latin word frugi, meaning the proper profit or value obtained from something.

-coupon – a noun meaning a printed form that offers a discount – derives from the french verb couper meaning ‘to cut’.
+Coupon – a noun meaning a printed form that offers a discount – derives from the french verb couper meaning ‘to cut’.
 In its narrow sense, a coupon is a detachable part of a ticket or advertisement and this is obviously where the cutting or clipping aspect originates.
-I wonder whether you have used the word as I have, and not thought about its origin?